kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 This post should *not* be looked as my stating that "WordPress is bad."
 WordPress is awesome and I will continue to use it, but it was not the way to go in order to meet the RequireJS-related goal I set for myself with this redesign.
 I discuss this at great length in [my site redesign post](/site-redesign-2013/#jekyll "Read about why kaidez.com switched from WordPress to Jekyll").

 When I started working on the redesign, I was working with WordPress version 3.5.2.
-I then left for Jekyll and since that time, WordPress has released versions 3.6 and 3.7, the latter being released about ten days before this post's publish date.
+I then left for Jekyll and since that time, WordPress has released versions 3.6 and 3.7, the latter being released shortly before this post's publish date.

 TwentyTwelve was the default theme for 3.5.2, and was what my child theme was based upon.
 Both 3.6 and 3.7 use TwentyThirteen as its default theme, which loads JavaScript onto a WP site differently from TwentyTwelve and previous themes.

 I did test some RequireJS things in version 3.6/TwentyThirteen and did no testing in version 3.7/TwentyThirteen as 3.7 was just released.
 So this post's point of view is from using RequireJS inside a 3.5.2/TwentyTwelve setup, but what really matters is how WordPress pre-installs JS libraries and plugins before the themes actually use them.
 That, I have tested across all the versions and themes mentioned: the pre-install process is the same all around.

 <a name="what-is-requirejs"></a>
-## What is RequireJS?
+## What Is RequireJS?
 RequireJS is a script loader that creates a JavaScript dependency management system within your website or web app.
 It's based on the [Asynchronous Module Definition (AMD) specification](https://github.com/amdjs/amdjs-api/wiki/AMD) which defines a code pattern for loading JS files in an asynchronous, organized, non-blocking fashion.

 Generally speaking, a RequireJS setup consists of two parts: